Ricky Stenhouse Jr.: 2020–present: JTG Daugherty Racing/Hyak Motorsports

-Stenhouse began the 2025 season with an 18th-place finish at the 2025 Daytona 500.
-Despite a promising start to the season in which he scored ten top 20 finishes in the first 15 races and climbed as high as 13th in the points standings, he ultimately struggled during the latter half of the regular season, missing the playoffs and ending the season 30th in the final standings with only three top ten finishes.
+Before the 2025 season, JTG Daugherty Racing became Hyak Motorsports.
+Stenhouse began the season with an 18th-place finish at the 2025 Daytona 500.
+Despite a promising start to the season in which he scored ten top-20 finishes in the first 15 races and climbed as high as 13th in the points standings, he ultimately struggled during the latter half of the regular season, missing the playoffs and ending the season 30th in the final standings with only three top-ten finishes.

+Stenhouse began the 2026 season with an 2nd-place finish at the 2026 Daytona 500.
+He signed a contract extension with Hyak Motorsports on May 11.

 Sprint car and midget racing

 Outside of NASCAR, Stenhouse is a car owner and part-time competitor in sprint car and midget racing.
 In 2012, he formed Stenhouse Jr. Racing and fielded the No. 41 car for Jason Johnson in the American Sprint Car Series (ASCS).
 In 2017, he partnered with Matt Wood to form Stenhouse Jr.-Wood Racing and fielded the No. 17 car for driver Joey Saldana in the World of Outlaws sprint car series.

 After his first NASCAR Cup Series win at Talladega in May 2017, Stenhouse became one of only eight drivers to have won in the NASCAR Cup Series as well as in the USAC Silver Crown, National Sprint Car, and National Midget series, joining Mario Andretti, A. J. Foyt, Jeff Gordon, Kyle Larson, Ryan Newman, Ken Schrader, and Tony Stewart.